iOS 26 Liquid Glass: Comprehensive Swift/SwiftUI Reference

 • Increased Contrast: Stark colors and borders

-• iOS 26.1+ Tinted Mode: User-controlled opacity increase (Settings → Display & Brightness → Liquid Glass)
+• iOS 26.1+ Tinted Mode: User-controlled opacity increase (Settings → Display & Brightness → Liquid Glass).
+Choices are Clear (default) and Tinted (more opaque)

 Environment Values